-Although Suboxone is sometimes used to treat pain in opiate-intolerant individuals, “bupe” is more commonly known as a form of opiate replacement therapy.
+Although doctors sometimes use Suboxone to treat pain in opiate-intolerant individuals, the drug is more commonly known as a form of opiate replacement therapy.
 Scientists are also examining whether or not buprenorphine makes an effective treatment for antidepressant- and shock therapy-resistant depression.
-Methadone is another form of replacement therapy; like methadone, Suboxone is extremely strong.
+Methadone is another form of replacement therapy.
+Like methadone, Suboxone is extremely strong.
 A person who does not have opiate tolerance could very easily overdose and die from taking just one Suboxone pill.

-Suboxone itself contains a combination of buprenorphine and Naloxone.
+Suboxone itself contains a combination of buprenorphine and naloxone.
 Naloxone counteracts the effects of buprenorphine, which should make the drug impossible to abuse via injection — however, law enforcement officials around the country are reporting increased illicit street sales and abuse of Suboxone.
-Naloxone is commonly used as an anti-overdose drug in people who abuse heroin and other opiates; however, the amount of naloxone in Suboxone is not enough to stop a Suboxone overdose, especially if the drug is combined with another central nervous system depressant.
+Naloxone is commonly used as an anti-overdose drug in people who abuse heroin and other opiates.
+However, the amount of naloxone in Suboxone is not enough to stop a Suboxone overdose, especially if the user combined the drug with another central nervous system depressant.

 Also like methadone, Suboxone stays in the body for a long time after ingestion.
 That means the physical effects of the drug can continue long after the psychoactive effects end.
 Taking the drug exactly as prescribed is essential, and taking too much Suboxone can easily end in fatal overdose.

+Understanding Suboxone addiction is impossible without considering prescription opioids and heroin — the abused substances that normally lead someone to start using Suboxone in the first place.
 There are well over 100 narcotic painkillers available by prescription and sold illegally on the street.
-All opioid drugs have their roots in the opium poppy, which has been used for hundreds of years to treat pain, relieve cough and stop diarrhea.
+All opioid drugs have their roots in the opium poppy, used for hundreds of years to treat pain, relieve cough and stop diarrhea.
 Even the weakest opioids are powerful drugs that can cause tolerance, physical dependency and addiction.

 Popular opioids include drugs such as Vicodin, OxyContin, Percocet, codeine and heroin.
 Some are stronger and last longer than others, but all opioids produce similar effects.
 Prescription pills are costlier to purchase and harder to get than heroin, which is why many people who become addicted to drugs such as Vicodin wind up switching to heroin instead.